1. Make use of Humidifiers

 2. Avoid using Heels

-Walking around wearing damaged or spiked heels on wooden floors can cause dents on them.
-They leave scratches and damages the clean appearance of the floor.
+Walking around wearing damaged or spiked heels on wooden floors can cause dents.
+They leave scratches and damage the clean appearance of the bed.

 If you have pets at home, keep a check on their nails.
-Active pets or dogs belonging to larger breeds may cause dents and scratches on the floor using their nails and paws.
+Active pets or dogs from larger breeds may cause dents and scratches on the floor using their claws and paws.
 This is one of the most common causes of wooden floor damage.
-Also, make sure that your pets don’t urinate on the floor, as the acidic nature of urine damages the wooden finish.
+Also, ensure that your pets don’t urinate on the floor, as the acidic nature of urine damages the wooden finish.

-When exposed to direct sunlight for longer durations, Wooden floors may eventually start losing their original color.
-You might notice color variations between the wood that carpets have covered and the ones which are not.
+Wooden floors may eventually lose their original color when exposed to direct sunlight for longer durations.
+You might notice color variations between the wood carpets that have been covered and those that have not.
 UV rays, Infrared Rays, and visible sunlight cause discoloration.

 5. Clean Occasionally